jessmaranto/leaflet-challenge/README.md

 The instructions for this activity are broken into two parts:

 Part 1: Create the Earthquake Visualization

-Part 2: Gather and Plot More Data (Optional with no extra points earning)

-Part 1: Create the Earthquake Visualization
 2-BasicMap

 Your first task is to visualize an earthquake dataset.
 Complete the following steps: